yeungda/jcoffeescript/README.markdown

 # JCoffeeScript

-JCoffeeScript is a java library that compiles CoffeeScript.
+JCoffeeScript is a java library that compiles CoffeeScript 0.6.1.

 JCoffeeScript is licensed under the Apache license 2.0.
 Please see LICENSE for more detail.